contexthub/contexthub.github.io/docs/ios/application-services/vault/index.md

 ### Updating

 Updating a vault item requires passing back a structure similar to the one returned to you from create/retrieve calls with both data and vault_info keys.
 ContextHub does an entire replacement of the vault item with your new data, so you must pass the entire structure, not a patch to an existing structure currently on the vault.
 This is to prevent errors from happening when multiple devices attempt to access the same record.
+ContextHub then updates the vault item, and triggers pushes to devices interested in vault item with that specific tag.

 {% gist CHLibrarian/07bb9aa25f2dec34c353 %}
 <br />

 ### Deleting

 Deleting a vault item is similar to updating, and requires passing a strecture similar to one returned to you from create/retrieve calls with bot data and vault_info keys.
-The item is then deleted from ContextHub.
+The vault item is deleted from ContextHub, then triggers pushes to devices interested in vault item deletions with those specific tags.

 {% gist CHLibrarian/593a3e39950d6ccf6d28 %}
 <br />